umanit/seo-bundle/README.md

 ### Seo Metadata

+Use the `seo_metadata(your_entity)` twig function in your templates.

+SeoBundle will automatically find the most pertinent fields in your entity to deduct title and description.

+Again, `seo_metadata()` can be used without passing it any entity.

-#### Set-up
+#### Administrating metadata

-In order to use Seo Metadata, you'll need again to tune-up your entity.
+In order to administrate Seo Metadata, you'll need again to tune-up your entity.

 Make your entity implement the `HasSeoMetadataInterface` and use the `SeoMetadataTrait`